moonZHH/UIObfuscator/README.md

 ## Use
 To use UIObfuscator, please follow the steps:
-　Step-1: Import each folder to Eclipse.
+-> Step-1: Import each folder to Eclipse.
-　Step-2: Adjust the configurations in src/hk/polyu/Configuration.java.
+-> Step-2: Adjust the configurations in src/hk/polyu/Configuration.java.
-　Step-3: Run MainImpl.java to perform obfuscation.
+-> Step-3: Run src/hk/polyu/MainImpl.java to perform obfuscation.